Geoffrey Garbers Thoughts on everything from PHP to photography

 Limiting download speeds with Ubuntu’s apt-get

 So, you’re on Ubuntu, and you’re needing to download and apply updates.
-The problem is; you’re on a shared connection, or you’re still wanting to continue browsing at a decent speed.
-Nobody likes a bandwidth hog, right?
+The problem is that you’re on a shared connection, or you’re still wanting to continue browsing at a decent speed.
+Nobody likes a bandwidth hog, right? (hint: they don’t)

 Well, thankfully, there is a way to limit bandwidth usage, even though there isn’t an easy-to-use option.
 The example below shows how to do this: